alanqiao6/zoomBuddy/README.md

 This project was built by four Duke undergraduates during HackDuke 2025 to support Ignite, a STEM program aimed at increasing STEM self-efficacy for students in Durham public schools.

-The Zoom Engagement Analyzer helps educators measure student engagement and participation during virtual Zoom sessions by analyzing:
+The **Zoom Engagement Analyzer** helps educators measure student engagement and participation during virtual Zoom sessions by analyzing:

 - Chat logs
 - Transcripts
 - Lesson relevance

-Using Natural Language Processing (NLP) and Machine Learning, the tool categorizes student interactions and quantifies engagement based on specific STEM-related themes.
+Using **Natural Language Processing (NLP) and Machine Learning**, the tool categorizes student interactions and quantifies engagement based on specific STEM-related themes.
+It provides detailed analytics to help educators track participation and lesson alignment.

-The Zoom Engagement Analyzer helps educators measure student engagement and participation in virtual Zoom sessions.
-By analyzing chat logs, transcripts, and lesson plans, this tool categorizes student interactions and provides detailed analytics to assess engagement levels.

 ---